 Charged Silicon Layers

+To understand how do solar cells work, first we need to know few basics.
 A solar cell is made of two layers of silicon that have been treated so they allow electricity to flow through them in a specific way.
 Silicon is a semiconductor, meaning that it can allow an electric current to move through under certain circumstances.
 This is in contrast to most metals, which are conductors.
 Other materials that do not ever conduct electricity, like wood or plastic, are called insulators.

 One layer of a solar cell is made of p-type silicon, which gets its name because it has a positive charge.
 This type of silicon is made by adding boron or gallium, which have one less electron in their outer energy level than silicon does.
 These elements bond with the surrounding silicon and create “holes” with electron vacancies.